 To borrow the words of wisdom from director Robert Altman himself (read here) – these people are not assassinated because of their ideas or what they do.
 They’re assassinated to draw attention to the assassin.
 To put it in other words, Kenny wants to achieve infamy by assassinating country singer Barbara Jean.
 Continuing on, Altman states that in political assassinations, in their sort of warped minds, they know that they are going to have a certain amount of people who said ‘that son of a bitch [the politician] should have been shot,’ because there’s such heat about it.
 But actually what they are doing is killing somebody who’s in the public eye and is some sort of an icon.
 Because this feeling that by, doing that, committing that assassination they draw the attention to themself, and they make themselves consequently important.
 This is the part of Altman’s theory where the personal is linked with the political.
 Barbara Jean may be performing at a rally for Replacement Party nominee Hal Philip Walker, but it is she (the entertainer) not he (the presidential candidate) who is assassinated.
 Though it is never made clear, Kenny may be a Hal Philip Walker supporter based on the sticker of him on his guitar case that he carries around (hard to make out though) and various other campaign material that can be found in his car.
 Unlike Barbara Jean, real life U.S. president John F. Kennedy was no entertainer, but similar to her, people seemed to lionize both he (read here and here) and his wife Jacqueline (read here and here).
 Believe it or not, prior to 1961, this kind of treatment for a politician was considered very unusual (read here).
 Needless to say, not unlike John F. Kennedy (read here), the fictionalized Barbara Jean is also a victim of assassination.
 As with celebrities, there are (or were) as many people who adore politicians as there are those that despise them (and plenty still do).

-The motives of assassins can sometimes be made clear (Mark David Chapman), unclear (Lee Harvey Oswald) and a little bit of both (John Wilkes Booth and Sirhan Sirhan).
-With the exception of the patsy, we all know that a decision (or two) made by their intended targets is what may have incited Booth, Sirhan and Chapman to assassinate U.S. president Abraham Lincoln in 1865, presidential candidate Robert F. Kennedy in 1968 and Beatles musician John Lennon in 1980 respectively.
+The motives of assassins can sometimes be made clear (Mark David Chapman), unclear (Lee Harvey Oswald and James Earl Ray) or a little bit of both (John Wilkes Booth and Sirhan Sirhan).
+With the exception of Oswald and Ray, we all know that a decision (or two) made by their intended targets is what may have incited Booth, Sirhan and Chapman to assassinate U.S. president Abraham Lincoln in 1865, presidential candidate Robert F. Kennedy in 1968 and Beatles musician John Lennon in 1980 respectively.
+Unlike Lincoln’s assassination though (at least based on my knowledge), the assassinations of John and Robert Kennedy, civil rights activist Martin Luther King, Jr. and (to a smaller extent) Lennon have sparked numerous conspiracy theories (read here, here, here and here) as of present day 2018.
 Based on what I have observed, the character of Kenny Frasier seems not so much driven by a want to assassinate country singer Barbara Jean as he is by a need.
 Not once, but twice, we witness Kenny getting emotional while watching Barbara Jean perform.
 This comes in the form of two songs – Dues at Orpyland USA and My Idaho Home at the Parthenon.
-Kenny does not want to sacrifice her, but he must, because in his sick mind, he would be achieving “The American Dream.”
+Kenny does not want to sacrifice her, but he must, because in his sick mind, he would be achieving “The American Dream” (read here).
 And what does this debased version of “The American Dream” offer that is beneficial to Kenny?
 Nothing except infamy.
 Think about it.
 Shortly after Kenny emotes during Barbara Jean’s singing of My Idaho Home, a huge image of the American flag appears onscreen.
 Coincidentally, Kenny assassinates Barbara Jean at a rally for a presidential candidate and political activists are sometimes (or often) assassinated due to the assassin’s intense hatred of that particular person.
 Either that, or the assassin desires to be worshipped by rabid haters of that politician (or activist), who either can’t do it or are just not that crazy.

 In the aftermath of country singer Barbara Jean’s assassination, a non-fatally wounded, but panicky Haven Hamilton tries to calm down the shocked audience with a reminder that this isn’t Dallas (read here) and continues with it’s Nashville!
 They can’t do this to us here in Nashville!
 Let’s show them what we’re made of.
 Come on everybody, sing!
 Somebody, sing!.
 Haven randomly hands the microphone to Albuquerque/Winifred, who is able to unite the frantic audience with her rendition of Tom Frank’s It Don’t Worry Me.
 This reaction is a far cry from that of the then previous decade of the 1960’s, in which every new chaotic event that unfolded, arguably ended up dividing America more and more.
 Strange, considering that close (but not too close) before the unexpected climax, an uncredited song played in the background about some of the problems the United States was currently facing at the time.
 One example that was singled out was the 1972 Watergate scandal (read here) during the presidency of Richard M. Nixon (1969-1974).
 This scandal would lead to Nixon’s resignation two years later in 1974 (read here).
 Then again, maybe the past 12 years of American society had been turbulent enough, that (regardless of class) every American (as depicted here) came to the conclusion that there was nothing else left to do but unite.
 Though it has been reported from various sources that It Don’t Worry Me was written as a Nixon era protest song, I personally think that it’s message can be interpreted in different ways for the 21st century via the 2000’s and 2010’s respectively.
 The title itself can even be viewed as a philosophy closely or loosely linked to our reactions to recent events both at home and abroad.
 While this may be based more on emotion rather than on fact, the ordinary American may read about Brexit (read here) and It Don’t Worry Me would be his/her response If asked what he/she thinks.
 It Don’t Worry Me may even be the reaction from the average Brit concerning the 2018 U.S. midterm elections (read here).
 Nevertheless, this sentiment has been avoided as many (If not more) times as well.
 Unity is one way to sum up how Brits responded to the 2001 September 11th attacks in the United States (read here) and Americans with the 7 July 2005 London bombings in the United Kingdom (read here) to name just a few of many examples.